 Adolescence and Freedom of Choice

-The more freedom of independence gained, the less free the adolescent can feel.
+The more independence gained, the less free the adolescent can feel.

 Posted Jan 08, 2018